elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 ## How to get a DOI for your training materials

-Before getting a PID for your training materials, you need to think how you want to organise your materials and how extensive your collection is.
+Before getting a PID for your training materials, you need to think about how you want to organise your materials and how extensive your collection is.
 To help, ask yourself the following:

 <span style="color:white">_</span> | <span style="color:white">_</span>
 -- | --